Fus3n/dusl/README.md

     return a + b
 }

-# Annonymous function
+# Closures
 sub = fn(a, b) {
     return a - b
 }
+# Closures can also have names
+sub2 = fn withName() {
+   return "Hello"
+}

-# Note: All functions return the last element by default same for annonymous functions
+# Note: All functions return the last element by default same for closures
 ```